prafullj/ARSCADA/README.md

 8·Ensure your ignition is running on the server (in case it’s a trial version ensure to start trial period)?

 9. Download the webdev module corrosponding to the Ignition version that you have from archive https://inductiveautomation.com/downloads/archive Inductive Automation Modules > scroll down to device connectivity modules > scrol down to last and click webdev module.
+For Ignition version 8, the webdev is kept at  https://inductiveautomation.com/downloads/ignition .
 Install it on Ignition thru configure>modules menu from the Ignition home page.

 10·In latest version of HTML5 browser (preferably chrome, as AR-SCADA was developed and tested on chrome)  open link http://\<hostname\>:8088/main/system/webdev/\<ars\>/ARS/systemlist.html· Where replace \<hostname\> and \<ars\> as follows: